Board of Trustees

-Former principal deputy director of national intelligence, Office of the Director of National Intelligence; former associate deputy director, Central Intelligence Agency (CIA); former deputy director, Directorate of Science and Technology, CIA
+Former acting chair, Board of Trustees, The Aerospace Corporation; former vice chair, Board of Trustees, The Aerospace Corporation; former principal deputy director of national intelligence, Office of the Director of National Intelligence; former associate deputy director, Central Intelligence Agency (CIA); former deputy director, Directorate of Science and Technology, CIA

 Former president, Virgin Galactic; former chief financial officer, U.S. Dept. of Energy; former deputy associate administrator, NASA Exploration Systems Mission Directorate; former branch chief, Science and Space Programs, the White House Office of Management and Budget